 Most First Time Buyers don’t pay stamp duty anyway as they are already exempt up to £300,000.
-This holiday applies to properties up to £500,000 though, so if you are a First Time Buyer buying at that maximum figure then you would save £10,000 in stamp duty.
+This holiday applies to properties up to £500,000 though, so if you are a First Time Buyer in Manchester buying at that maximum figure then you would save £10,000 in stamp duty.

 The stamp duty surcharge still applies (this was brought in to curb the number of investors buying homes that traditionally would have been bought up by First Time Buyers), but you will still be better off than before.

 Under the old system, if you bought an investment property for £250,000, you’d have paid 3% on the first £125,000 and 5% on the second £125,000, resulting in a stamp duty bill of £10,000.
 During the holiday you will only pay 3% stamp duty on the whole purchase price, meaning a bill of £7,500.